North Shore Spirit

 The North Shore Spirit was a minor-league baseball team based in Lynn, Massachusetts from 2003 to 2007.
-The Spirit played in the Canadian American Association of Professional Baseball (the "Can-Am League," also known as the Northeast League), an independent league that is not affiliated with Major League Baseball or with the Minor League Baseball organization.
+The Spirit played in the Canadian American Association of Professional Baseball, an independent league that is not affiliated with Major League Baseball or with the Minor League Baseball organization.
 The team was originally known as the Waterbury Spirit, based out of Waterbury, Connecticut.

 The Spirit were owned by Nicholas Lopardo throughout their five-year history in Lynn.

 Team history

 Waterbury Spirit

 The Waterbury Spirit began play in 1997 in the Northeast League.
 During the team's four-year stint in Connecticut, they made the playoffs three times, losing in the first round all three times.
 The team folded following the 2000 season.
 Originally, the team was to be known as the "Waterbury Wizards" but a potential lawsuit with the Fort Wayne Wizards prompted the team to seek alternate names.